GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/storage/hyperdisk-ml/README.md

 volumeBindingMode: WaitForFirstConsumer
 ```

-7. You will then need to create a volumeSnapshotClass and VolumeSnapshotContent config to use your snapshot.
+7. Create a volumeSnapshotClass and VolumeSnapshotContent config to use your snapshot.
 Replace the VolumeSnapshotContent.spec.source.snapshotHandle with the path to your snapshot.

 ```yaml
 apiVersion: snapshot.storage.k8s.io/v1
 kind: VolumeSnapshotClass
 metadata: